Enlarged mixed Shimura varieties, bi-algebraic system and some Ax type transcendental results: Introduction

 \subsection{Structure of the paper}

 We review Pink's work on equivariant families of mixed Hodge structures in $\mathsection$\ref{SectionReviewOfPinksWork}.
 This is the foundation of the Deligne-Pink language for enlarged mixed Shimura varieties.
 Then we define and prove basic properties of enlarged mixed Shimura varieties in $\mathsection$\ref{SectionEnlargedMixedShimuraData} (for enlarged mixed Shimura data) and $\mathsection$\ref{SectionEnlargedMixedShimuraVarieties} (for enlarged mixed Shimura varieties).
 In particular we study their relationship with the mixed Shimura varieties, explaining both the categorical comparison and the geometrical comparison.
-We also prove that any enlarged mixed Shimura variety, a priori defined as a complex analytic space, is algebraic and can be canonically descent to its reflex field. $\mathsection$\ref{SectionBiAlgebraicSettingForEnlargedMixedShimuraVarieties} discusses about the geometric bi-algebraicity and proves the characterization of geometrically bi-algebraic subvarieties of enlarged mixed Shimura varieties.
+We also prove that any enlarged mixed Shimura variety, a priori defined as a complex analytic space, is algebraic and can be canonically descended to its reflex field. $\mathsection$\ref{SectionBiAlgebraicSettingForEnlargedMixedShimuraVarieties} discusses about the geometric bi-algebraicity and proves the characterization of geometrically bi-algebraic subvarieties of enlarged mixed Shimura varieties.
 Then we study Ax type transcendental results for enlarged mixed Shimura varieties in the next sections.
-We prove Ax logarithmique in $\mathsection$\ref{SectionTheAxLogarithmiqueTheorem} and give the equivalent statements for Ax-Lindemann in $\mathsection$\ref{SectionAxLindemann}.
-The proof of Ax-Lindemann for enlarged mixed Shimura varieties, which is similar to the author's proof of Ax-Lindemann for mixed Shimura varieties in \cite{GaoTowards-the-And}, is executed in the Appendix.
-In $\mathsection$\ref{SectionAxSchanuel} we formulate the Ax-Schanuel conjecture, explain its meaning and prove its relation with Ax logarithmique and with Ax-Lindemann.
-We prove the Ax-Schanuel conjecture for the unipotent part, i.e. the fiber from any enlarged mixed Shimura variety to its pure part, in $\mathsection$\ref{SectionProofOfAxSchanuelWhenRestrictedToAFiberOfStoSG}.
+We prove logarithmic Ax in $\mathsection$\ref{SectionTheAxlogarithmicTheorem} and Ax-Lindemann in $\mathsection$\ref{SectionAxLindemann}.
+In $\mathsection$\ref{SectionAxSchanuel} we formulate the Ax-Schanuel conjecture, explain its meaning and prove its relation with logarithmic Ax and with Ax-Lindemann.
 Finally we make a small discussion about Andr\'{e}-Oort and Zilber-Pink type problems in $\mathsection$\ref{SectionSpecialSubvarieties}.